 Abraham Lincoln’s Favorite Doctor

-Dr. William Newell also represented the Monmouth Beach area in Congress
+Dr. Newell also represented our area in the US Congress

-In my study of President Lincoln, I learned he had a great gift for friendship.
-One of his very good friends during very trying times was New Jersey physician and politician, William Augustus Newell.
-Though he doesn’t get a lot of notoriety, Dr. Newell was an amazingly accomplished man.
+In my studies of President Lincoln, I’ve learned he had a true gift for friendship.
+One of his best friends during very trying times was a New Jersey physician and politician, William Augustus Newell.
+Although he doesn’t get much notoriety, Dr. Newell was a remarkable man.

-Among Newell’s congressional colleagues were Lincoln (who served one term 1847-49), John Quincy Adams (the only former president to serve in the US House, who died at the Capitol with Newell caring for him in his final hours) Henry Clay (“The Great Compromiser”), and Andrew Johnson (the nation’s 17th president).
+Among Newell’s congressional colleagues were Lincoln (who served only one term, 1847-49), John Quincy Adams (the only former president to serve in the US House, who died at the Capitol with Newell caring for him in his final hours) Henry Clay (“The Great Compromiser”), and Andrew Johnson (the nation’s 17th president).
+Heady company.

 Lincoln and Newell had adjoining seats in Congress and lived in the same Washington, DC, boarding house.
-The presidnet called Newell “a true friend of the Union.”
+The president called him “a true friend of the Union.”
+Newell also had a distinguished medical career and was an early adopter of plastic surgery.
+He was still seeing patients when he died in August 1901 in Allentown, NJ, where he and his wife Joanna had raised their four children.

-In 1865, the year Lincoln was assassinated, Newell was appointed the White House physician.
-During that time he was credited with treating and saving the life of the president’s son, Tad Lincoln, who had Typhoid Fever.
+In 1864, the year Lincoln was re-elected president, Newell was named a White House attending physician.
+During that time he was credited with treating and saving the life of the president’s son, Thomas “Tad” Lincoln, who had Typhoid Fever.

 “When I do good, I feel good.
 When I do bad, I feel bad.
 That’s my religion.”